Annuities

 Index Annuities

-Index annuities, similar to Index Universal Life insurance (IUL), are tied to an index for their returns.
+Index annuities, similar to Index Universal Life Insurance (IUL), are tied to an index for their returns.
 The most popular index used is the S&P 500, but other indexes are also applicable.
 These annuities allow you to participate in the market while reducing your risk.
 Like IULs, index annuities have a Floor and a Cap rate.

 The Floor rate represents the minimum guaranteed rate that your investment will not fall below.
 If the market experiences a significant downturn during the calculation period, your annuity will not participate in the loss.
 Instead, it will maintain the floor rate for that specific time frame.